jakesvdb/appx/README.md

 appx
 ====
 First project committed to GitHub.
-Just a app generated with yo backbone
+Just an app generated with yo backbone